Business Process Management Life Cycle

 Incorporate these changes into the model and repeat the cycle for continuous business process improvement.

 For a new process, we don’t often know what is required, such as what resources we need at each stage.
-So we would typically start at the Optimise stage and try out some ideas, capturing these in the Model stage as our thoughts are formulated into a process.
+So we would typically start at the Optimize stage and try out some ideas, capturing these in the Model stage as our thoughts are formulated into a process.